bi-labor/es-mssql/docs/GitHub-usage.md

 - **DO NOT** force push
 - **DO NOT** edit the evaluation yaml files
-- **DO NOT** use branches and merge branches, only have master and solution branches
+- **DO NOT** use more branches or merge branches, only have a master and a solution branch
 - **DO NOT** merge your pull request
 - **DO NOT** delete anything from the pull request comments